ChilliCream/graphql-workshop/schema-stitching-with-hotchocolate/README.md

    }
    ```

 1. Again, we want to fully integrate those entities with the entities that we already have.
-For this we now integrate the product with the review by adding the following snippet to our `Review` type in `Stitching.graphql`.
+We now integrate the product with the review by adding the following snippet to our `Review` type in `Stitching.graphql`.

    ```graphql
    extend type Review {